ibm-cloud-docs/containers/cs_clusters.md

 6. Enter your metro and zone details.
   * Multizone clusters:
     1. Select a metro location.
 For the best performance, select the metro location that is physically closest to you.
 Your choices might be limited by geography.
     2. Select the specific zones in which you want to host your cluster.
-You must select at least 1 zone but you can select as many as you would like.
-If you select more than 1 zone, the worker nodes are spread across the zones that you choose which gives you higher availability.
-If you select only 1 zone, you can [add zones to your cluster](/docs/containers?topic=containers-add_workers#add_zone) after it is created.
+You must select at least one zone but you can select as many as you would like.
+If you select more than one zone, the worker nodes are spread across the zones that you choose which gives you higher availability.
+If you select only one zone, you can [add zones to your cluster](/docs/containers?topic=containers-add_workers#add_zone) after it is created.
   * Single zone clusters: Select a zone in which you want to host your cluster.
 For the best performance, select the zone that is physically closest to you.
 Your choices might be limited by geography.

 7. For each zone, choose VLANs.